 The speed range of the motorway driving shall properly cover a range between 90 and at least 110 km/h.
-The vehicle's velocity shall be above 100 km/h for at least 5 minutes.
+The vehicle's speed shall be above 100 km/h for at least 5 minutes.

-For M2 category vehicles that are equipped with a device permanently limiting vehicle speed to 100 km/h, the speed range of the motorway driving shall properly cover a range between 90 and 100 km/h.
-The vehicle's velocity shall be above 90 km/h for at least 5 minutes.
+For M_2 category vehicles that are equipped with a device permanently limiting vehicle speed to 100 km/h, the speed range of the motorway speed bin shall properly cover a range between 90 and 100 km/h.
+The vehicle's speed shall be above 90 km/h for at least 5 minutes.